JordanSimYJ/techxperience/website/Lab-1.md

 3. Currently, all the prebuilt agents and tools are separated into 4 domains/categories.
 Feel free to click on one of the categories and see what is available for you.
 4. In this lab, we will be using prebuilt agents and tools from the HR category.

-## Building and Employee Address Agent
+## Building an Employee Address Agent

 1. Go back to the hamburger menu and click on “Discover” again if you’ve navigated away.
 2. On the search bar, search for “Employee Address” and hit Enter.
 Click on the Employee Address once the search result comes back.